dotnet/docs-maui/docs/user-interface/controls/map.md

 #### Show the user's location

-The `Map` class defines a `IsShowingUser` property of type `bool`.
+The <xref:Microsoft.Maui.Controls.Maps.Map> class defines a `IsShowingUser` property of type `bool`.
 By default this property is `false`, which indicates that the map is not showing the user's current location.
 When this property is set to `true`, the map shows the user's current location:

 ```xaml
 <maps:Map IsShowingUser="true" />